Cbarona/Weekly-Sit-Down/README.md

        The first thing each person does when it's their turn to speak is to mindfully describe what they are drinking.
        Is your drink hot or cold?
 What color is it?
 Where did you get it?
-       If it's the same beverage as last week you can simply state that or go further into detail about it.
+       If it's the same beverage as last week you, can simply state that or go further into detail about it.

 1. ### Similar to a Daily Stand Up, go through the three typical questions but scaled up by a week.
 Reflect on what you are sharing and feel free to take up to five minutes if you feel the need.